polycrypt/polycrypt/src/README.md

 # A rough guide to PolyCrypt

+**NOTE:  this file is old.
+We plan to update it, soon.**

 PolyCrypt divides its functionality between two origins in order to emulate the separation between content and browser provided by the real WebCrypto API.
 This document walks through how the various pieces fit together.

 The WebCrypto API is an evolving document right now.
 We have tried to implement [the latest draft][WebCrypto-latest]

 [Last updated: Commit 08019b1, 29 Dec 2012]

 The overall goal of PolyCrypt is to support the WebCrypto API's style of 'operations'.
 Each operation provides a set of methods that initiate crypto processing, and a set of events that fire when results are ready.

-    // src/app/api-test/api-test.js:39
+For example:

     var op = window.crypto.generateKey("AES-GCM");
     op.oncomplete = function(e) {
        self.test( 0.1,